 During clearances: items claimed by other organisations

-During occasional "clearances" managed by Sustainability Services only: Certain items will be advertised on Warp-it will be made available to charities and local organisations the University has chosen to work with.
-These items can still be claimed for use at the University as well.
-The University will be selecting organisations to work with shortly (please contact firstname.lastname@example.org if you have suggestions).
-These organisations are required to agree, via Warp-it, to a set of Terms and Conditions, via a process agreed with the Procurement department, which helps to protect the University and its staff - please do not release items until the organisation has agreed to the Terms and Conditions (by claiming the item through Warp-it).
-The organisation is responsible for arranging collection of the items from you – please note the Porters are not able to offer a delivery service for third-parties.
-To collect items from the Marsden Shed, access needs to be pre-arranged with the Porters; and a copy of the claim confirmation email must be provided.
+During occasional "clearances" managed by Sustainability Services only: Certain items advertised on Warp-it will be made available to charities and local organisations the University has chosen to work with (although these items can still be claimed for business use at the University as well).
+These organisations are required to agree to the University's Terms and Conditions, via a process agreed with the Procurement department, which helps to protect the University and its staff.
+Please do not release any items until the organisation has formally agreed to the University's Terms and Conditions.
+The organisation is responsible for arranging collection of the items from the University – please note the Porters are not able to offer a delivery service for third-parties – but access to the location where the items are stored needs to be pre-arranged with the Porters; and a copy of the claim confirmation email must be provided.